- SimVisa

 Who Is Eligible for an Adjustment of Status?

-Eligibility for adjustment of status depends on various factors, including your immigration status and the category under which you’re applying.
-Generally, individuals who are eligible for AOS include:
+Eligibility for adjustment of status depends on various factors, including your immigration status and category.
+There are certain exceptions for non-immigrant visa holders who meet specific eligibility criteria.

-- Immediate Relatives: Spouses, unmarried children under 21, and parents of U.S. citizens are among the most common petitioners.
+- Immediate relatives: Spouses, unmarried children under 21, and parents of U.S. citizens are among the most common petitioners.

-- Family Preference Categories: Certain family members of U.S. citizens and permanent residents may qualify for AOS.
+- Family preference categories: Certain family members of U.S. citizens and permanent residents may qualify for AOS.

-- Employment-Based Immigrants: Individuals with approved employment-based petitions or extraordinary abilities may be eligible.
+- Employment-based immigrants: Individuals with approved employment-based petitions or extraordinary abilities may be eligible.

-- Asylees and Refugees: Asylum-seekers and refugees can apply for AOS after one year of continuous presence in the country.
+- Asylees and refugees: Asylum-seekers and refugees can apply for AOS after one year of continuous presence in the country.

-- Diversity Visa Lottery Winners: DV lottery winners meeting certain eligibility requirements can have their status adjusted.
+- Diversity visa lottery winners: DV lottery winners meeting certain eligibility requirements can have their status adjusted.

-- Special Immigrants: Certain categories like religious workers and Afghan/Iraqi nationals may seek adjustment of status.
+- Special immigrants: Certain categories like religious workers and Afghan/Iraqi nationals may seek adjustment of status.

-- Crime Victims and Abuse Survivors: U visa or VAWA provisions apply to eligible victims.
+- Crime victims and abuse survivors: U visa or VAWA provisions apply to eligible victims.

 Talk to a qualified immigration attorney today to learn more about the requirements for each of these groups.